SarEnderTarkanson/my-first-react-native-app/README.md

 My hands-on experience.

-This is a test project.
+This is a project for my personal development in React Native.